-Two of our attorneys, Jason Epstein and Patrick Kang, have authored a book on the topic; In Case of Death – Straight Talk on Washington Wrongful Death which is provided free to Washington state residents.
+Two of our attorneys, Jason Epstein and Patrick Kang, have authored a book on the topic: In Case of Death – Straight Talk on Washington Wrongful Death, which is provided free to Washington state residents.
 You may order your free copy on our website.

 If you have liability coverage, then that should cover the passenger in this type of accident.
 If the passenger sues you for the injury, your insurance company has an obligation to step in on your behalf and defend you.

 It depends on the accident.
 Airbags are not meant to deploy in every accident.
 In order to determine whether or not they should have in your accident, you would need an engineer to do an analysis of the accident.
-If the engineer finds that the airbags should have deployed but did not, the next part of the process would be to determine what damages were caused as a result.
-In other words, which injuries were caused or made worse because of the failed deployment.
+If the engineer finds that the airbags should have deployed but did not, the next part of the process would be to determine what damages were caused as a result-in other words, which injuries were caused or made worse because of the failed deployment.

 No. Absolutely not, especially in the case of a catastrophic injury.
-It is vital that a law firm that understands how carefully a settlement needs to be structured protect your rights, because no insurance company is on your side – ever – even your own.
+It is vital that a law firm who understands how carefully a settlement needs to be structured protect your rights, because no insurance company is on your side – ever – even your own.
 They are only trying to find an excuse to get away with paying you very little or not paying you at all.
 Statements made while your brain isn’t functioning at par could be used against you.
 Sometimes, you have to provide your own insurance company with a recorded statement because your policy requires it.
 In that scenario, you should consult with your attorney who will prepare you for the statement.

 Can I Get Money For the Time Lost From Work After My Auto Accident?
 What if I Have to Switch Careers?

 Absolutely.
 You must first prove that the accident occurred – not hard to do if the accident was serious – and discuss with your physician the nature of your work.
 If the physician agrees that you will not be able to perform your work as a result of your injuries, and instructs you to take off from work for a certain period of time, you will be entitled to get all the money that you would have earned if you had gone to work in that period of time (even if you wind up getting paid by using sick leave or vacation time).
-Furthermore, you are entitled to compensation for loss of income capacity if you are no longer able to perform the same occupation as prior to the injury (i.e. income you would have been able to earn had you not been injured that you are now unable to earn).
+Furthermore, you are entitled to compensation for loss of income capacity if you are no longer able to perform the same occupation as prior to the injury (i.e, income you would have been able to earn had you not been injured that you are now unable to earn).

 While your case is being handled, make sure you continue seeking treatment for your injuries and follow your doctor’s instructions.
 Do not stop with your treatment without first consulting your attorney as this can hinder the progress of your case.
 Also make sure to mail copies of all insurance forms received and receipts for medications and tools necessary for your recovery.

 Nothing.
 You don’t have to pay anything upfront.
 You hire us on a contingency basis, which means we don’t charge you anything unless we win your case.
 We even pay for all of the expenses associated with your case out of our own pocket.
-Also, if for any reason we don’t recover any money (for example if we find out later that the party at fault has no insurance), we still don’t charge you anything.
+Also, if for any reason we don’t recover any money (for example, if we find out later that the party at fault has no insurance), we still don’t charge you anything.
 However, when your case settles, we take a percentage of the settlement for our fees and costs.
 This percentage depends on whether your case resolves before litigation or after trial.
 Please note, however, that in Washington, the law requires that the client ultimately be responsible for reimbursing an attorney for costs advanced, even if the case is unsuccessful.
 Please contact us so that we can explain how this would work in your case.

 Fortunately, you can change your lawyer anytime at absolutely no cost to you.
 All you have to do is call us and let us know.
 We will immediately send a letter to your former attorney.
 As soon as they receive our letter, by law they are immediately obligated to forward your file to our office.
 Also, they are forbidden to contact you.
 You are not even required to inform them of your decision.
 Of course, if they have done substantial work in your case, they are entitled to get a portion of our fees for their contribution.
 This will only affect our fees and will not change your recovery.